klein-artur/StringFeeder/README.md

   Will be replaced by the value of the variable.
 In case of bool it will be "true" or "false".
 - `$some_bool("true text"; "false text")`
   Only for booleans.
 Will place "true text" or "false text" in the string.
+- `$some_converter("converter input")`
+  Converters can be seen as functions that are injected into the string by a logic passed to the feeder.
 - `$ifSet(field_name; "result if set"; "result if not set")` The syntax is `ifSet([fieldname]; [trueOutput]; [falseOutput])`.
 Will return the true output if the field is existent in the parameters.
 - `$ifNotSet(field_name; "result if not set"; "result if set")`